-The SCPA Health Office needs documentation of these immunizations with the month, day, and year for each prior to the start of the school year, or within 30 days if a student transfers to the school during the school year.
-A printout of immunizations from the clinic is preferred.
+The SCPA Health Office needs documentation of these immunizations with the month, day, and year for each prior to the start of the school year, or if a transfer student, prior to attending the first day of class.
+A completed Student Immunization Form or printout of immunizations from the clinic is acceptable.
 Students are not allowed to attend school the first day if we do not have this documentation.

 Medical and conscientious exemptions are still allowed.
-Please use the Student Immunization Record for these exemptions.
+Please use the Student Immunization Form for these exemptions.
 Medical exemptions must be signed by the healthcare provider.
 Conscientious exemptions must be signed by a parent/guardian AND notarized.
 This documentation must also be on file in the Health Office prior to the first day of school attendance.